-New HIV/AIDS treatment.
-New and better treatments for HIV/AIDS means that fewer people are developing Kaposi sarcoma.
+- New HIV/AIDS treatment.
+New and better treatments for HIV/AIDS mean that fewer people are developing Kaposi sarcoma.
 Improved HIV/AIDS treatments in the future may further reduce the risk of Kaposi sarcoma.

-Combination chemotherapy.
-Combination chemotherapy uses more than one drug (given together) to treat Kaposi sarcoma.
-In addition to more than one type of chemotherapy, researchers are also looking at combinations of chemotherapy and antiretroviral drugs, which are normally used to treat patients with HIV/AIDS.
+- Combination chemotherapy.
+Combination chemotherapy uses more than 1 drug (given together) to treat Kaposi sarcoma.
+In addition to more than 1 type of chemotherapy, researchers are also looking at combinations of chemotherapy and antiretroviral drugs, which are typically used to treat people with HIV/AIDS.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current Kaposi sarcoma treatments in order to improve patients’ comfort and quality of life.
+- Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current Kaposi sarcoma treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding Kaposi sarcoma, explore these related items that take you outside of this guide: